niazahamd89/StrongPose/README.md

 - [ ] python-opencv 3.4.1

 ## Demo
-- [ ] Download the model https://drive.google.com/file/d/1oDPVqRnWA9hKIN-AWcgr6ViDxrrkhNSX/view?usp=sharing <br/>
+- [ ] Download the model https://drive.google.com/file/d/1oDPVqRnWA9hKIN-AWcgr6ViDxrrkhNSX/view?usp=sharing and place in model/personlab folder for quick visualization results <br/>
 - [ ] python demo.py to run the demo and visualize the model result in demo_result folder.

 ## Training